BardicDefense/purple-hack/README.md

 - **Dextrous**: You can cast 1st-level spells using only one hand.
 For each name level you have, the level of spells that can be cast in this way increase by one.
 - **Familiar**: You acquire a Tiny or Small mundane creature appropriate to the area that obeys your commands.
 You can see through its eyes, and gain a small power appropriate to the creature while doing so (e.g. +2 visual Perception for a bird).
 Regardless of its normal statblock, the creature has 2 Hit Dice.
 Its death applies one level of fatigue to you for the next week, after which you may take a new familiar.
 - **Metamagic**: You can double the duration of your spells (not concentration, permanent, or instant spells), or you can double the base range of spells with Short, Medium or Long range (range increases due to gaining levels are unaffected).
 Preparing a Metaspell uses up a spell slot one level higher than the spell's normal level for each alteration you make (e.g. duration is +1 spell level; duration & range is +2).
 - **Quickcast**: Casting times of your spells are reduced by 1 (see [magic phase](#combat-phases)).
-This can take them to - or below.
+This can take them to 0 or below.
 This feat may be taken up to twice.
 - **Spell Silence**: You can craft your spells to require no vocal component.
 Preparing a Silent spell uses up a spell slot one level higher than the spell's normal level.
 This feat may be taken twice.
 The second time removes the vocal component from your spells permanently, with no level adjustment to them required.
 - **Stillcasting**: You can craft your spells to require no somatic components.
 Preparing a Stilled spell uses up a spell slot one level higher than the spell's normal level.
 This feat may be taken twice.
 The second time removes the somatic component from your spells permanently, with no level adjustment to them required.
 - **Undeniable**: Once an Undeniable spell is declared, loss of concentration does not disrupt it (unless you are killed or otherwise rendered incapable of casting).
 All other restrictions apply.
 Preparing an Undeniable spell uses up a spell slot one level higher than the spell's normal level.

-### Unrestricted feats
+### Unrestricted Feats

 - **Anointed**: You are zealous for your god or extra-planar benefactor.
-Spells or effects targeting your alignment always affect you, even if they normally only affect creaturs that are supernatural (e.g. _Protection from Law_).
+Spells or effects targeting your alignment always affect you, even if they normally only affect creatures that are supernatural (e.g. _Protection from Law_).
 You cannot be Unaligned.
   - Your weapon attacks against creatures of one opposing alignment that are undead or extraplanar add +1 weapon die of damage (add/gain another if level 10 or higher).
 This always counts as a magical attack.
   - When resisting spells and effects that would place you in direct conflict with your patron's known tenets and goals, the saving throw difficulty is one level lower.
   - Gain a small power appropriate to your patron (e.g. healing touch once per day for a god of life or healing).